chauhan1212/spring-boot-security/README.md

 ```
 http://localhost:8080/
 ```
+> This is set into application.properties

-- Username : user
+- Username : vijay
-- Password: It will get printed when application starts
+- Password: abc